SnapLogic/documentation/autosync/config-oracle-acct-as-data-source.md

-# Configure an Oracle connection
+# Configure an Oracle Cloud connection

 Create a new connection configuration for Oracle by entering the following: